scotteza/scotteza/README.md

 Hello! 😁

-I'm Scott Edwards, a lead software engineer and engineering manager.
+I'm Scott, a lead software engineer and engineering manager.

 I work as a platform engineering manager for two teams (Developer Experience and Edge Compute) at [Cazoo](https://www.cazoo.co.uk/).